 Although I do have something on my mind that I can’t shake off.
-Usually I knew, I have to write about it…to pour my thoughts out into words but today I hesitate.
+Usually, I knew, I have to write about it…to pour my thoughts out into words but today I hesitate.
 I held back.

 After our big family dinner last Monday with my brother’s girlfriend and her families I can’t shake this out of my head.

 You see it is part of my culture, Indonesian culture that once a couple is getting serious, the families will get involved.
 As we, Indonesians believe that marriage is a merging of two families.
-Not merely the love birds.
-The union does not only involves the happy madly in love couple, but also their big families.
+Not merely the lovebirds.
+The union does not only involves the happy madly in love couple but also their big families.

 That’s the first in our family…

-Don’t get me wrong…I really am happy for my brother and told him “Hey, I don’t mind if you get marry before I get re-marry!” to which he laughed and brushed off.
+Don’t get me wrong…I really am happy for my brother and told him “Hey, I don’t mind if you get married before I get re-marry!” to which he laughed and brushed off.
 Typical of him being the mysterious kind!

 But I did felt a little uncomfortable because I overheard my mother told the girl’s family “Oh, yes…she’s Reggy’s eldest sister and yes, that is her son.”
 Pointing at the boy who was busy playing iPad.

-Looking back to 7 years ago, the only ‘family dinner’ I had only involved Mr. X, my parents and my two brothers.
+Looking back to 7 years ago, the only ‘family dinner’ I had only involved Mr. X, my parents, and my two brothers.
 That’s it!

 It’s common to hear the couple being